 When eating a vegetarian diet, it’s important to be mindful of having enough foods rich in non-heme iron.

-7 foods high in iron for pregnancy
+7 iron rich foods for pregnancy

-Here is a list of iron-rich foods that will help keep your iron levels high in pregnancy:
+Here is a list of iron rich foods that will help keep your iron levels high in pregnancy:

 Spinach, broccoli, and dark green leafy vegetables, including kale, are foods high in iron.
 Legumes, lentils, lima beans, and quinoa will also help prevent iron deficiency.

 Vitamin C helps with iron absorption and is found in some vegetables like peppers, Brussels sprouts, broccoli, leafy greens, and potatoes.

 Fruits like apples, bananas, and pomegranates are rich sources of iron.
 People who are anemic can eat them every day to keep their iron levels up.
 Mulberries and black currants are also iron-rich.